Linearity of stability conditions

-Section 4.
+Section \ref{sec4}.
 We show that, for any hereditary algebra $\Lambda$, the finite nonlinear stability functions give ``reddening sequences'' and all reddening sequences are given in this way.
 As a special case, finite green stability functions give ``maximal green sequences'' and all maximal green sequences are given in that way.
 We use the semi-invariant wall-crossing description of maximal green sequences from \cite{IOTW2} to make this correspondence.
 We also show that, in the hereditary case, maximal green sequences are equivalent to maximal forward hom-orthogonal sequences of Schurian modules.
 This shows that all five notions of stability in Theorem \ref{main theorem} above are equivalent in the finite, green hereditary case.

-Section 5 contains proofs of some of the key theorems and lemmas.
-Section 5.1 gives a short proof of the well-known fact that $\cW(S)$, the full subcategory of $mod\text-\Lambda$ of all $M$ so that $S\subseteq D(M)$, is a wide subcategory of $mod\text-\Lambda$ for any subset $S\subset\RR^n$.
-Section 5.2 proves that any green path gives a Harder-Narasimhan filtration of $mod\text-\Lambda$ for any finite dimensional algebra $\Lambda$.
-Section 5.3 proves the crucial Lemma A which implies that, for any hereditary $\Lambda$, those semistability sets $D(M)$ which are not equal to the semi-invariant sets from \cite{IOTW2}, i.e., the nonexceptional semistability sets, are never encountered in a finite path.
+Section \ref{sec5} proves the crucial Theorem \ref{lemma A} which implies that, for any hereditary $\Lambda$, those semistability sets $D(M)$ which are not equal to the semi-invariant sets from \cite{IOTW2}, i.e., the nonexceptional semistability sets, are never encountered in a finite path.
 This implies $(b)\Leftrightarrow(e)$ since that statement was proved in \cite{IOTW2} using semi-invariant walls.

-Finally, we should mention that many of the results of section 5 have been extended to arbitrary finite dimensional algebras using $\tau$-tilting by Br\"ustle, Smith and Treffinger \cite{BST}.
+Finally, we should mention that many of these results have been extended to arbitrary finite dimensional algebras using $\tau$-tilting by Br\"ustle, Smith and Treffinger \cite{BST}.
+Also, recently, Li and Liu \cite{LL} have extended these results to any abelian length category and have obtained a numerical criterion for which maximal green sequences (defined as maximal chains of torsion classes) are linear.